- Publications and resources

 Exam material 'provided' will be the responsibility of the approved Invigilator.
 Material 'required' of the candidate shall be the responsibility of the candidate.

-Where the 'Permitted Material' for an exam includes 'CAO 20-95.2' this automatically includes:
+Where the 'Permitted Material' for an exam includes 'CAO 20-95.2', this automatically includes CAO 48.1 Instrument 2019 and any subsequent amendment.

 Exam questions are based on the current version of these documents.